"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 Frank and his lackeys erupted into laughter.

-"I'll make you pay for this," he growled through gritted teeth.
+"I'll make you pay for this," he growled through his gritted teeth.

-"Oh, really?" he mocked, grabbing Kieran by the collar and lifting him off the ground.
+"Oh, really?" he sneered, gripping Kieran by the collar and hoisting him off the ground with ease.

 "And how exactly are you going to do that, huh?
 With your nonexistent talent?"

-Kieran spat at Frank, the glob of saliva landing squarely on his cheek.
+Kieran spat, the glob of saliva landing squarely on Frank's cheek.

 "You'll see," Kieran hissed, his voice low and venomous.